 ARTICLE VIII - MEETINGS

-Meetings of the general membership of the Organization shall be held approximately 5 times between September and June.
+1. GENERAL MEETING OF THE ORGANIZATION.
+Meetings of the general membership of the Organization shall be held approximately FIVE (5) times between September and June.

-The Executive Board may call special meetings of the general membership, five days notice having been given.
+2. SPECIAL MEETINGS.
+The Executive Board may call special meetings of the general membership, five-days notice having been given.

-The privilege of holding office, introducing motions, debating and voting shall be limited to members whose current dues are paid.
+4. ELIGIBILITY.
+The privilege of holding office, introducing motions, debating and voting shall be limited to members whose current dues are in Good Standing.

 ARTICLE IX – COMMITTEES

-All Committee Chairpersons are required at the end of their terms, to submit to their successor, a summary report and the file or notebook of their committee.
+b.
+All committee chairpersons are required at the end of their terms, to submit to their successor, a summary report and the file or notebook of their committee.

-Committee Chairs shall be required to follow a set of guidelines created by the Executive Board.
+c.
+Committee chairpersons shall be required to follow a set of guidelines created by the Executive Board.